-If you don't possess a sufficiently strong legal defense to grand larceny charges, my job might involve helping the Court understand "mitigating factors" that weigh in your favor.
+If you don't possess a sufficiently strong legal defense, my job might involve helping the Court understand "mitigating factors" that weigh in your favor.

 Your lawyer needs to understand what might have motivated you to steal.
-I actively listen to my clients to develop reasons for their behavior that could justify reducing or dismissing grand larceny charges.
+I actively listen to my clients to develop reasons for their behavior that could justify reducing or dismissing charges.

 When properly explained to the District Attorney and the Court, mitigating factors can lead to a more favorable outcome of your case.

-I frequently divert clients accused of grand larceny to appropriate rehabilitative opportunities, such as psychotherapy, drug treatment, job training and education.
+I frequently divert clients accused of stealing to appropriate rehabilitative opportunities, such as psychotherapy, drug treatment, job training and education.

 Successful completion of an appropriate rehabilitative program might demonstrate a decreased risk of re-offending in the future.

 Rehabilitation can lead to a more favorable plea bargain.